client9/client9-website-2017/content/post/buying-microsd-cards-for-raspberry-pi.md

 # What brand of MicroSD card works best in Raspberry Pi?

 SanDisk, Samsung, Kingston or another brand you have heard of.
+Notes:

-Interestingly, I think Samsung only makes 32GB and higher now.
+* I think Samsung only makes 32GB and higher now.
+* "Ultra" is SanDisk's brand for Level 10.
+* Kingston also makes some industrial MicroSD card with an extended operating temperature range.

 # Do I need the pre-installed Raspberry Pi image on a Micro SD card?